Arimitsu06/revisit_ssla/README.md

-# Revisiting Self-Supervised Label Augmentation for Exemplar-Free Class-Incremental Learning (WORK IN PROGRESS)
+# Revisiting Self-Supervised Label Augmentation for Exemplar-Free Class-Incremental Learning

+This repository contains code for my ISEF project which won the 4th grade award in Robotics and Intelligent Machines.

 ## UPDATE: